JjongX/streamlit-langgraph/README.md

 - ❓ **?** = May work but not explicitly tested

 **Notes:**
-- **OpenAI**: Automatically selects Responses API or ChatCompletion API based on native tool configuration
+- **OpenAI**: Automatically selects ResponseAPIExecutor (Responses API) or CreateAgentExecutor (ChatCompletion API) based on native tool configuration and HITL settings
+  - ResponseAPIExecutor: Used when native tools enabled and HITL disabled
+  - CreateAgentExecutor: Used for HITL scenarios or when native tools are disabled
 - Support depends on LangChain's provider compatibility

 ## Installation